tawrid/0-day/README.md

 # Daily Vulnerability Report 🛡️

 This repository hosts a daily, automated vulnerability report.
-A GitHub Actions workflow runs a Python script every day at 6 AM NZST to fetch the latest 0-day vulnerabilities from the National Vulnerability Database (NVD) and publishes them as a clean, navigable GitHub Page.
+A GitHub Actions workflow runs a Python script every day at 18:00 UTC to fetch the latest 0-day vulnerabilities from the National Vulnerability Database (NVD) and publishes them as a clean, navigable GitHub Page.

 The goal is to provide a simple, self-updating site that keeps a historical record of recent vulnerabilities, allowing for easy browsing by date.